The economic impact of weather and climate: Introduction

 The empirical strategy rests on the following assumptions.
 Climate affects production possibilities.
 This is obvious for agriculture: Holstein cows do well in Denmark but jasmine rice does not; the reverse is true in Thailand.
 Climate also affects energy and transport, and thus all other sectors of the economy.
 Weather affects the realization of the production potential.
 Hot weather may slow down workers, frost may damage crops, floods may disrupt transport and manufacturing.
 Conceptualized thus, climate affects the production frontier, and weather the distance from that frontier.
 The econometric specification is therefore a stochastic frontier analysis with weather variables in inefficiency and climate variables in the frontier.\footnote{\citet{Kumar2019} estimate the impact of temperature and rainfall on inefficiency in output \emph{growth}.
 I here study inefficiency in output.
 They omit climate from the frontier.} Climate affects potential output, weather the output gap.

-I apply the proposed method to a panel of output per worker, measured at the country level. \citet{Dell2012}, \citet{Letta2018} and \citet{newell2018} find that weather shocks hit the economic growth of \textit{poorer} countries harder. \citet{Burke2015} instead find that \textit{hotter} countries are hit harder, a specification adopted by \citet{Pretis2018} and \citet{Kalkuhl2020}. \citet{Generoso2020} has a similar result.
+I apply the proposed method to a panel of output per worker, measured at the country level. \citet{Dell2012}, \citet{Letta2018} and \citet{newell2018} find that weather shocks hit the economic growth of \textit{poorer} countries harder. \citet{Burke2015} instead find that \textit{hotter} countries are hit harder, a specification adopted by \citet{Pretis2018}, \citet{Henseler2019} and \citet{Kalkuhl2020}. \citet{Generoso2020} has a similar result.
 Within sample, it is difficult to distinguish between these two specifications as hotter countries tend to be poorer.
 However, out of sample, a hotter, richer world would be \textit{more} vulnerable to weather shocks according to Burke, but \textit{less} vulnerable according to Dell. \citet{Kahn2019} reject heterogeneity.
 The results below shed new light on these questions.

-\citet{Auffhammer2018} proposes a two-level hierarchical model with the impact of weather at the bottom and its interaction with climate at the top.\footnote{\citet{Bigano2006} use a similar model for tourist destination choice, with climate at destination at the bottom and climate at origin at the top.} In the model below, climate and weather interact at the same level.
+\citet{Moore2014} regress farm profits on the thirty-year average temperature and rainfall, and the quadratic deviation from that average, thus accounting for both climate and weather. \citet{Heutel2020} regress mortality on weather, but interact the weather effect with climate zones. \citet{Auffhammer2018} proposes a two-level hierarchical model with the impact of weather at the bottom and its interaction with climate at the top.\footnote{\citet{Bigano2006} use a similar model for tourist destination choice, with climate at destination at the bottom and climate at origin at the top.} In the model below, climate and weather interact too, but in a more intuitive way: Climate affects potential output, weather the output gap; the impact of climate is deterministic, while the effect of weather is stochastic.

-The cross-validation study of \citet{newell2018gdp} finds that weather affects the level of GDP rather than its growth rate, a specification adopted here in line with the intuition sketched above.
+The cross-validation study of \citet{newell2018} finds that weather affects the level of GDP rather than its growth rate, a specification adopted here in line with the intuition sketched above.
 Furthermore, I assume that the economy is affected by \emph{unusual} weather rather than weather.
 Frost of -10\celsius{} brought Texas to a standstill in February 2021, but is a regular occurrence in North Dakota without major consequences.
 I therefore standardize the weather, expressing temperature and precipitation in standard deviations from the mean.
 This introduces an interaction between weather and climate, and an implicit model of adaptation.

 The paper proceeds as follows.
 Section \ref{sc:methods and data} describes methods and data.
 Section \ref{sc:results} presents the baseline results.
 Section \ref{sc:sensitivity} conducts the sensitivity analysis.
 Section \ref{sc:implications} discusses the implications for climate change.
 Section \ref{sc:conclude} concludes.